 Step 6.
 You’ll be notified when the repair is complete.
 Close the Terminal window and check if your USB is working.

-Fix 4: Format the USB
+Fix 4: Format Your USB Drive

-To format your USB, launch Disk Utility (Finder > Applications > Utilities).
+Step 1.
+Open Disk Utility (Finder > Applications > Utilities).

 FAQ